rayinla/rayinla.github.io/_posts/2018-5-27-functions.md

 // double invoke ()() can invoke a returned closure person.greet()();// >'hello undefined'
 ```
-To fix the problem, developers just set `this` to a variable to preserve the context:
+To fix the problem, developers just set `this` to a variable to preserve the context.
+In other words, we're *binding* this.
+Starting to see what auto binding may entail?:

 ```javascript
 //code excerpt